Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-You gain a +1 bonus to damage rolls with Quarterstaves, Spears, War Scythes, and weapons that has the [:weapon-prop-heavy: Heavy] and [:weapon-prop-reach: Reach] properties.
+You gain a +1 bonus to damage rolls with Quarterstaves, Spears, War Scythes, and weapons that has the [:wp-prop-heavy: Heavy] and [:wp-prop-reach: Reach] properties.
 While wielding one of these weapons, creatures provoke an **:rsc-r: Opportunity Attack**{ .rsc } from you when they *enter* or *move* within your reach with that weapon.

-Moreover, Quarterstaves, Spears, and War Scythes gains the **:weapon-prop-reach: Reach** property when wielded with two hands.
+Moreover, Quarterstaves, Spears, and War Scythes gains the **:wp-prop-reach: Reach** property when wielded with two hands.

 ---